nehakadam/CalenStyle/README.md

 - Hybrid Mobile Applications created using Phonegap, Titanium etc.

 ## Design Themes
 CalenStyle includes many design themes for representing events in colorful & informative manner.
-Themes were designed keeping in mind small screens like mobile devices & a need to show event calendar in a small viewing section on a web page.
+Themes were designed keeping in mind a need to show event calendar on small screens like mobile devices & in a small viewing section on a web page.
 But they work equally well on large screens like desktop browsers.
 Few theme examples are shown below:

 ## Dependency
 - jQuery 1.8